kawu/earley-facile/README.md

 >
 ```

-Note that the trace of the applications of the inference rules is stored in the
+The trace of the applications of the inference rules is stored in the
 underlying chart as well.
-To see how the items of the given column were
+To see how items of the given column were
 derived, use the `-v` flag of the `print` command:
 ```
 > print -v 1